 Microsoft Outlook has some useful methods for viewing calendars.
 One feature allows you to view multiple calendars side-by-side, whereas another option displays them as an overlay.
 There are also times when you need to merge multiple Outlook calendars and do a cleanup.

 The concept of email signatures isn’t unique to Outlook.
 This feature exists in many email applications.
 However, Microsoft does make the process of creating and applying them to specific scenarios easier.
-Below I show how to create one with an image.
-You might think of an email signature as a
+Below I show how to create one with an embedded image.
+You might think of an email